 Crowdfunding investments in Real estate is an emerging trend that enables smaller investors to be a part of lucrative projects with minimal investments.
 In this blog, we will discuss how crowdfunding investments in real estate unlock profitable investment opportunities for individual investors, thereby helping them to achieve their investment goals in the long run.

 Crowdfunding is the arena of investment that works on the basis of accumulating sourcing capital from a ‘crowd’ of investors.
 In simple words, it refers to a group of potential investors and entities who pool money together to meet a common investment goal.

 In real estate, this principle enables real estate investors to raise huge capital for investing in various sophisticated real estate assets.
-These assets include retail centers, multifamily apartment buildings, office, and corporate buildings, industrial and hospitality as the five major types.
+These assets include retail centers, multifamily apartment buildings, office, and corporate buildings, and industrial and hospitality as the five major types.
 Usually, when these projects are too expensive for an individual investing entity, they choose to seek crowdfunding.

 Crowdfunding proves to be the best way to raise a lump sum amount of capital.
 Hence, by obtaining smaller contributions from a large base of investors, the original investor can access institutional projects with minimum resources and lesser risk.

 Real estate crowdfunding allows investors to participate in a diverse range of properties, without actually purchasing or managing them directly.

 Therefore, in crowdfunded real estate, the process starts with a Sponsor or a General Partner.
 These General Partners (GPs) identify an asset and arrange to finance its purchase.
 So they create a syndicate, where they solicit venture capitalists to invest.
 These syndicates are also known as Special Purpose Vehicles (SPVs).